MBTI alternative

 Is TypeJung the same as MBTI?

-Is the MBTI alternative free?
+Is this MBTI alternative free?

 The core TypeJung assessment is free.
 Deeper Insight and Mastery reports are optional one-time CAD upgrades.